alison11liu/IOT_Plant_Monitor/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My final milestone was finishing everything up and making a setup that can not only track the plant's information but also pump water into the plant.
 I had to order a tube that can connect to the water pump to be able to carry water from a bowl of water into the plant itself.
-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+My motor would not work for the longest time because I had been powering my board with 3.3 volts because that was the amount the ESP8266 required, except my motor need 5 volts.
+So, once I plugged the wire that was connecting the VCC in the motor driver board to 5 volts in the arduino, my motor worked and could pump water into my plant.
+A modification I did for this project was using a LED and a buzzer to notify me when the soil was too dry.
+After wiring the LED and the buzzer up, I edited my code that would get the LED to light up and the buzzer to sound whenever the soil moisture was too dry.
+Something I noticed was that the higher the number being displayed for soil moisture meant the drier the soil instead of the other way around.
+So, in the code I had to write that whenever the soil moisture is greater than a certain amount, the LED would flash and the buzzer would sound.

 # Second Milestone